The UK government has announced future plans to remove reporting requirements for businesses with fewer than 500 employees.

 The government announcement of the policy framed the changes as a positive for businesses, who will be “freed from future bureaucracy and the accompanying paperwork that is expensive and burdensome for all but the largest firms”.

-Concerns were raised about whether businesses would look to cut staff or divide up their company in other ways in order to come under the 500-employee threshold.
+Yet concerns remain over whether businesses would look to cut staff or divide up their company in other ways in order to come under the 500-employee threshold.

-Speaking on Twitter, John Carruthers said: “De-regulation of companies with fewer than 500 employees.
+Posting on Twitter, John Carruthers said: “De-regulation of companies with fewer than 500 employees.
 What could go wrong?
 Any company just over 500 might look to shed staff, so job losses.
 Where does health and safety fit into this?
 So many questions and concerns.”

 Martin Tiplady, CEO of Chameleon People Solutions, said measures should be put in place to stop businesses taking advantage of the new rules.